Lightsmark and Lighsprint SDK are now free and open source software.

 ATI's support

-for GPGPU looks very promising,
+for GPGPU looks very promising, scatter (ability to write

 at random address, not present in DirectX 10 or OpenGL 2.1)